DICE-UNC/jargon/README.md

 #### Custom setting in transfer options is overridden with default from properties #91

+Transfer option customizations were being overwritten in a few places in the DataTransferOperations classes.

+#### Path interpolation when browsing across federations #78

+More improvements in 'path guessing' when browsing across federations.
+Some simple heuristics are used when browsing 'top down', which can be problematic when StrictACLs are turned on.

 Fixed unnecessary override of custom set transfer options for max parallel threads

+#### More enhancements to file close to trigger acPostProcForPut #93

+Added PutOper flag to packing instruction for RandomAccess and OutputStream operations

+#### Bogus first status callback #88

+Cleaned up first transfer status callback had incorrect data in bytes transferred so far

+#### appending path in dataObjectAOImpl causes duplicate file name #73

+Fix path munging for put operations.

+#### untracked error leaves idrop in a processing state #71

+Several 'hangs' in iDrop desktop were caused by uncaught exceptions 'leaking'.
+Tightened up the error handling during transfers when a callback listener is registered, so that certain exceptions (mostly unchecked) do not leak past the callback listener.

+#### RE: [iROD-Chat:12918] Move operation (Jargon) #63

+Improved the path munging semantics during move operations

+#### fix display version of file length for rounding #54

+Fixed rounding errors when computing display sizes of files

+#### Overwriting a file with IRODSFileOutputStream deletes file metadata #52

+Fixed overwrite of output stream so that metadata is preserved.

 ## Features